murrty/youtube-dl-gui/README.md

-Not actively maintained anymore.
-Requires recoding and I'm just too lazy to pursue that at this time.
-Check back later.

 # youtube-dl-gui
-GUI for [youtube-dl](https://rg3.github.io/youtube-dl) + [FFmpeg](https://ffmpeg.org/) (which is used for converting).
+GUI for [youtube-dl](https://rg3.github.io/youtube-dl) + [FFmpeg](https://ffmpeg.org/) (ffmpeg.exe & ffprobe.exe) (which is used for converting).

 It is what youtube visual downloaders should be, not bloated with adware or viruses like other places and it downloads from Google's servers so it's (technically) safer than a 3rd party site that could leak your information.

 # Prerequisites
-Requires .NET 4.5.
+This requires .NET Framework 4.5 or higher, the reasoning is because this program frequently uses Github's API which now only allows TLS 1.2, which isn't available on previous frameworks.

+As soon as everything is settled, I can work on a more compatible version.

 # Usage

-When you first run this program, it'll ask for a directory to store downloaded files.
-Select your desired location and then set it.
-Afterwards, you can configure settings if you'd like or just straight up start downloading.
+**On first start, be sure to read the dialogs.**

+This program won't run without youtube-dl being in either the same directory as youtube-dl-gui, or in the system's PATH.
+It's designed to download youtube-dl for you if it does not find one.

-Downloading with custom formats and converting in any way will require [FFmpeg](https://ffmpeg.org/), which you can download and put the files in "ffmpeg/bin/*.exe" in with the same directory as youtube-dl-gui or extract it anywhere and put the bin directory into your windows PATH.
+Downloading with custom formats and converting in any way will require FFmpeg, which you can download and put the files in "ffmpeg/bin/*.exe" in with the same directory as youtube-dl-gui or extract it anywhere and put the bin directory into your windows PATH.

+The static paths for youtube-dl and ffmpeg may be set, which will allow you to select the executable, for youtube-dl, and/or the directory, for ffmpeg.

+# Custom Arguments

+When using custom arguments, the url and save directory are automatically passed, url being the first thing passed, followed by custom arguments, and the save-to directory being the final one passed.

+This applies to downloads and vonersions.

 # Compatible sites